 Study results suggest that the production of juvenile Coho, Chum and Pink Salmon as well as Steelhead have been higher in the Coquitlam River study area during Treatment 2 compared with Treatment 1, but only statistically higher for Steelhead and Chum.
-For smolts reared in the Coquitlam River mainstem, the mean increased by 28% for Coho and 29% for Steelhead.
-For Chum fry, the increase reflected a near doubling of the egg-fry productivity.
-For Pink fry, it is unclear whether egg-fry productivity increased during Treatment 2, however, there is no indication that spawning habitat limited Pink productivity at the high escapement levels experienced during Treatment 2.
+For smolts reared in the Coquitlam River mainstem, the mean increased by 27% for Coho and 29% for Steelhead.
+For Chum fry, this reflects a near doubling of the egg-fry productivity.
+For Pink fry, it is unclear whether egg-fry productivity increased during Treatment 2, however, there is no indication that spawning habitat limited Pink productivity at high escapement levels during Treatment 2.

 We are less certain about whether the increases were a product of the Treatment 2 flows or other factors, such as higher adult escapement or regional environmental changes.
 If the assumption is correct that these differences were primarily the result of the flow treatment, these results support a conclusion that Treatment 2 flows caused increased freshwater productivity for some species compared to Treatment 1.
 However, support for this assumption varies by species and is generally uncertain at this point.
-For Coho, a rise in smolt yield in other watersheds raises the possibility that the increase was not primarily the result of the flow treatment.
-This is also the case for Steelhead, but the analysis is weaker due to comparing the Coquitlam to only one other river.
-For Chum and Pink, the absence of comparable productivity data from other watersheds prevents this analysis.
-Reducing the uncertainty will depend on finding suitable watersheds with reliable and comparable data to compare with the Coquitlam and/or using alternative analytical approaches to control for some non-treatment effects.
-We are optimistic that alternative analysis will reduce this uncertainty for some species.

-We have a weak understanding of the main drivers of productivity and how flows influence productivity at this time.
-We are still developing the alternate analysis and expect our preliminary findings to change as flow variables are evaluated while accounting for the influence of adult escapement.
+For Coho, the moderate effect of adult escapement on smolt abundance and the rise in smolt yield in other watersheds raises the possibility that the increase was more the result higher escapement rather than from the flow treatment.
+There is some indication that the level of ramping related stranding primarily due to the June rampdowns during Treatment 2 reduced fall fry abundance.
+Adult escapement also appears to explain the majority of the variation in Steelhead smolt abundance.
+However, there was no clear indication that month and season specific flow metrics, or flow treatment had a substantive effect on either adult-to-fall fry survival or fall fry-to-fall age-1 parr survival.
+For Chum, results to date suggest that the combination of adult abundance, flow treatment and duration of high flows during incubation are the main factors affecting juvenile abundance.
+For Pink, it is adult abundance alone that explains the 80-90% of the juvenile abundance during Treatment 1 and 2.
 The number of abundance estimates is at the minimum to reliably compare the influence of multiple factors.